-Table 7 lists options and arguments for the cvmkfile command.
+Table 8 lists options and arguments for the cvmkfile command.

-Table 7 Options and Arguments: cvmkfile
+Table 8 Options and Arguments: cvmkfile

-Options / Arguments Description [-k key] Indicates where the file system should place the data file.
-If the key parameter is defined, then the data file is place on stripe groups specified to support the key parameter. [-p] Forces the allocation and subsequent expansions to fit as multiples of the InodeExpandMin configuration parameter. [-s] Forces the allocation to begin on a stripealigned block. [-w] Sets the file size to the value of the size parameter. [-z] Causes the file to physically zero out. size [k m g] Specifies the file size in bytes.
-If appended with k, m, or g, the value represents kilobytes, megabytes or gigabytes. filename Name of the file to create.
+Description Indicates where the file system should place the data file.
+If the key parameter is defined, then the data file is place on stripe groups specified to support the key parameter.
+Forces the allocation and subsequent expansions to fit as multiples of the InodeExpandMin configuration parameter.
+Forces the allocation to begin on a stripe- aligned block.
+Sets the file size to the value of the size parameter.
+Causes the file to physically zero out.
+Specifies the file size in bytes.
+If appended with k, m, g, or t, the value represents kilobytes, megabytes, gigabytes, or terabytes.
+Caution: Do not include any spaces between size value and the suffix (k, m, g, or t).
+Name of the file to create.